jndiogo/sibila/docs/installing.md

-If you get an error installin llama-cpp-python, please see [llama-cpp-python's Installation configuration](https://github.com/abetlen/llama-cpp-python?tab=readme-ov-file#installation-configuration).
+If you get an error running the above commands, please see [llama-cpp-python's Installation configuration](https://github.com/abetlen/llama-cpp-python?tab=readme-ov-file#installation-configuration).

+### Non-accelerated

 In any case, you can always install llama-cpp-python without acceleration by running: